stryngs/scripts/README.md

 ### epull
 * Verify the existence of an email address

+### mx-rip
+* Rip MX record for a given set of email addresses and do something with it...

 ## hydrafy
 * A way to automatically interact with hydra.
 * Contains comprehensive list of default usernames and passwords